jaimetur/GooglePhotosTakeoutHelper/README.md

 Transform your chaotic Google Photos Takeout into organized photo libraries with proper dates, albums, and metadata.

+**Acknowledgment**: This project is based on the original work by [TheLastGimbus](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper).
+We are grateful for their foundational contributions to the Google Photos Takeout ecosystem.

 ## What This Tool Does

 When you export photos from Google Photos using [Google Takeout](https://takeout.google.com/), you get a mess of folders with weird `.json` files and broken timestamps.
 This tool: